Cynthia Yeung

 Construction Practice Leader, Hong Kong SAR

-Identifying and quantifying risk exposures, and knowing which risks can be insured is the first essential step in avoiding unanticipated losses caused by construction project delays:
+Developers and contractors of complex construction projects can face significant financial implications when delays occur.
+Identifying and quantifying risk exposures, and knowing which risks can be insured, are the first essential steps in avoiding unanticipated losses caused by construction project delays.

 With the appropriate limits and deductible structure, insurance can indemnify the policyholder against losses arising from construction delays and help resolve issues by allocating responsibility between developers, contractors, and subcontractors.
 By providing a clear framework for resolving issues, insurance can also enhance trust and collaboration between stakeholders.

 Non-insurable construction risks can be identified and addressed with a Pre-loss Construction Delay Review.
-Conducted by Marsh Asia’s experienced risk advisory and construction specialists, the review empowers project teams with insights to control costs, develop contingency plans, and optimise their project schedules, leading to better streamlined processes, increased efficiencies, and improvements in productivity.
+Conducted by our Risk Engineering specialists, the review empowers project teams with insights to control costs, develop contingency plans, and optimize their project schedules, leading to better streamlined processes, increased efficiencies, and improvements in productivity.

 In complex construction project delays, insurance claims are likely to be closely examined by the insurers as there may be multiple causes involving different parties.